The Australian Adventure Activity Standards: a national approach to safety outdoors

 A new national standard

-The industry and government bodies responsible for AAS development have therefore decided to develop a single set of Australian Adventure Activity Standards.
+The outdoor sector and government bodies responsible for AAS development have therefore decided to develop a single set of Australian Adventure Activity Standards.

 The Australian AAS will have many benefits over the existing system: